Spring weather is often unpredictable, so it is very important to be prepared when severe weather, of any kind, strikes.

 Also, keep your gutters cleaned and as much stuff put up from your yard that could easily blow around.
 Secure larger object if you can.
 Keep dead limbs trimmed off trees and take down any dead trees that are around your home and property.

 Severe weather is something that you need to prepare for.
-It could happen anytime during the year and anywhere.
-Spring time is the most common.
+And while it could happen anytime during the year and anywhere, spring time is the most common.

 With some easy preparations, you can be ready for any type weather.